lukaske/cardanocli-js/README.md

 # cardanocli-js

+## Fork Notes:

+This is a fork of the original project to make the use suitable for AWS Lambda

 ## Overview

 This is a library, which wraps the cardano-cli with JavaScript and makes it possible to interact with the cli-commands much faster and more efficient.